Systolic inequalities for the number of vertices: Introduction

 \emph{Systolic} (or \emph{isosystolic}) inequalities, first studied by L\"owner and Pu~\cite{pu1952} (see also \cite{ivanov2011} for a modern version of Pu's two-dimensional result), relate the volume of a closed manifold to the \emph{systole}, that is, the length of a shortest non-contractible curve.
 Gromov \cite{gromov1983} proved \emph{the} systolic inequality: there exists a constant $c_n$ such that if $M^n$ is an \emph{essential} manifold, then for any Riemannian metric $g$ on $M$ the systole $\sys(g)$ of $(M,g)$ is bounded from above by $c_n \vol(g)^{1/n}$.
 Here the constant $c_n$ depends only on the dimension, and $\vol(g)$ is the Riemannian volume of $(M, g)$.
 The converse---every non-essential manifold admits a metric with large systole but small volume---is also true, as first observed by Babenko~\cite{babenko1993}.

 \begin{definition} The \emph{(edge-path) systole} $\sys X$ of a simplicial complex $X$ is the smallest integer such that any closed path along the edges of $X$ of edge-length less than $\sys X$ is null-homotopic.
-If $X$ is simply connected, the systole is, by convention, $+\infty$. \end{definition}
+If every component of $X$ is simply connected, the systole is, by convention, $+\infty$. \end{definition}

 In \cite{cdv-h-dm2015} and \cite{kowalick2015} it was observed that there exists a constant $c_n'$ such that any simplicial complex $X$ triangulating an essential manifold has at least $c_n' \sys(X)^{n}$ facets (faces of dimension $n$).
-Theorem \ref{theorem:a-la-gromov} provides a condition on a simplical complex that implies the discrete systolic inequality in terms of the vertices, (which in turn, implies the Riemannian version \cite{cdv-h-dm2015} and lower bounds for all the entries of the $f$-vector which in particular improve significantly the estimate on th constant $c_n'$).
+Theorem \ref{theorem:a-la-gromov} provides a condition on a simplical complex that implies the discrete systolic inequality in terms of the vertices (which in turn, implies the Riemannian version \cite{cdv-h-dm2015} and lower bounds for the number of faces of any given dimension which in particular improve significantly the estimate on the constant $c_n'$).

 Unlike the estimates on the number of $n$-faces, lower bounds on the number of vertices (in Theorem \ref{theorem:a-la-gromov}) are not easy to derive directly from Riemannian systolic inequalities.
-Instead our proof adapts the approach of Larry Guth~\cite{guth2011} and Panos Papasoglu~\cite{papasoglu2019}, which is metaphorically referred to as ``the Schoen--Yau~\cite{schoen1979} minimal hypersurface method''.
+Instead our proof adapts the approach of Larry Guth~\cite{guth2010} and Panos Papasoglu~\cite{papasoglu2019}, which is metaphorically referred to as ``the Schoen--Yau~\cite{schoen1979} minimal hypersurface method''.

 We remark that metric systolic inequalities have been successfully studied in spaces other than manifolds; see, e.g., \cite[Appendix B]{gromov1983} or \cite{liokumovich2019}.
 Here we consider arbitrary simplicial complexes, which is not new, but allows to make definitions and present proofs in a very simple way.